Chorexz/learn_git/readme.txt

 it is a trouble

-creating a new branch is so quick and
+creating a new branch is so quick & simple